Spongeloaf/the-shape-sifter/README.md

 In theory, you could run the program substituting a video file instead of a webcam and leave out the air jets and conveyor belt.

+The nueral network and the config files currently live on cloud storage due to their combined size.
+If you decide to try running a machine of your own, send me a message and I'll hook you up.

 ## License

 [AGPL-3.0-or-later](https://choosealicense.com/licenses/agpl-3.0/#).
 This code comes with no warranty, liabillities, or guarantees of any sort.
 Use at your own risk.